-Note that the action induced by the braids from $B_4^{\{a\}}$ on the $a$- and $b$-cycles is only partially described by the matrices $h(\sigma_i)$ (\ref{hsi0}), since these matrices give the transformation of the contours in the homology space $H_1(\L,\Z).$ Now we need to find the transformation of the contours in the relative homology space $H_1(\L\setminus f^{-1}(\infty);\; f^{-1}(\l))$.
+Note that the action induced by the braids from $B_4^{\{a\}}$ on the $a$- and $b$-cycles is only partially described by the matrices $h(\sigma_i)$ (\ref{hsi0}), since these matrices give only the transformation of the contours in the homology space $H_1(\L,\Z).$ The entries of braid monodromy matrices are given by the transformation of the contours in the relative homology space $H_1(\L\setminus f^{-1}(\infty);\; f^{-1}(\l))$.

-To compute this transformation we proceed as follows.
-The $a$- and $b$-cycles can be written in the form: